Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Performance Comparison Between LF and Ray

-The actor model is a popular approach for developing distributed RL applications, with Ray being notable for their usability and efficiency in handling multiple actors.
-However, Lingua Franca (LF) introduces a different model of computation, imposing more restrictions compared to the actor model.
-We hypothesize that the reactor model can outperform the traditional actor models used in distributed RL frameworks (e.g. Ray).
-Drawing evidence from this study, the reactor model has been shown to surpass the performance of the traditional Actor Framework, Akka and C++ Actor Framework, by factors of 1.86x and 1.42x, respectively.
-More specifically, the reactor model with a fixed set of actors and fixed communication patterns allows the scheduler to eliminate works needed for synchronization (e.g. acquiring and releasing locks for each actor, or sending and processing coordination-related messages between environment and policy).
-Furthermore, LF leverages No GIL Python for multithreading, which offers several benefits, including efficient data sharing within a shared memory space, resource efficiency due to lower resource consumption compared to processes, and faster context switching thanks to the shared process and memory space.
-The reduced overhead is demonstrated by both figure 7 and 8.
+The actor model is a popular approach for developing parallel RL applications, with Ray being notable for its usability and efficiency in handling multiple actors.
+However, LF introduces a different model of computation, imposing more restrictions compared to the actor model.
+We hypothesize that the reactor model with LF can outperform Ray, which is very widely used today for parallel RL.
+Drawing evidence from this study~\cite{menard2023high}, the reactor model has been shown to surpass the performance of the traditional Actor Framework, Akka and C++ Actor Framework, by factors of 1.86x and 1.42x, respectively, for non-RL workloads.
+More specifically, the reactor model with a fixed set of actors and fixed communication patterns allows the scheduler to eliminate work needed for synchronization.
+Furthermore, with our customized implementation, LF leverages No GIL Python for multithreading, which offers several benefits, including efficient data sharing within a shared memory space and faster context switching.
+The reduced overhead is demonstrated by both Fig.~\ref{fig:num-actors} and Fig.~\ref{fig:object-size} .
+The term, overhead, refers to the duration required for one actor to send a payload to another and for it to be received.
+This process may include serialization and deserialization, acquiring and releasing locks for each actor, sending and processing coordination-related messages, as well as transferring data over the network.
 All measurements were performed on AWS EC2 m5.8xlarge instance, equipped with an Intel® Xeon® Platinum 8175M CPU @ 2.50GHz featuring 32 vCPUs.
 This setup includes 128 GiB of RAM and offers a 10 Gbps network bandwidth.
-The system runs on Ubuntu 20.04 and use Python 3.9.10, with numpy version 1.22.3 and gym version 0.19.0.
-Benchmarks are available at \href{https://github.com/jackyk02/distributed_rl_benchmarks}{this GitHub repository.}
+The system runs on Ubuntu 20.04 and use Python 3.9.10, with NumPy version 1.22.3 and gym version 0.19.0.